 The vibration exercises are performed on the vibrating plate or by straps attached to the plate.
-The distal ends of the lower or upper extremities make contact with the plate or straps.
-A static or dynamic or pulsing contraction will take place in which the joints associated to the affected chain, unlock.
-One holds a position passively (static) or actively engages in a motion (dynamic) or a pulsing movement.
+The distal ends of the lower or upper extremities contact the plate or straps.
+A static or dynamic or pulsing contraction will take place in which the joints associated with the affected chain, unlock.
+One holds a position passively (static) or actively engages in motion (dynamic) or a pulsing movement.
 This way the vibrations are primarily absorbed by active structures and secondary by passive structures.

-A significant aspect in the application of Vibration Training is the footwear used.
-When someone wears shoes with shock-absorbing soles the effect of the vibration may be reduced by nearly 50%.
-Conversely the effect is optimal when one stands on the plate without any shoes.
-However, the reduction in vibration is found in the amplitude and not the frequency experienced (i.e. 2mm to 1mm, 4mm to 2mm, etc.).
+A significant aspect of the application of Vibration Training is the footwear used.
+When someone wears shoes with shock-absorbing soles the effect of the vibration may be reduced by 50%.
+Conversely, the effect is optimal when one stands on the plate without any shoes.
+However, the vibration reduction is found in the amplitude and not the frequency experienced (i.e. 2mm to 1mm, 4mm to 2mm, etc.).
 The change in amplitude will also reduce the gravitational force experienced while training.

-It is highly recommended that users wear either training type shoes or utilize the mat included rather than having direct contact with the plate itself, due to the friction and to the impact experienced while training with WBV.
+It is highly recommended that users wear either training type shoes or utilize the mat included rather than having direct contact with the plate itself, due to the friction and tthe impact experienced while training with WBV.
 The pad should be used for all massage exercises; however, depending on the individual's clothing, mass and tolerance to vibration, shoes and the pad are optional.
-It is imperative that the individual working with a client or patient pays close attention to this fact.
+The individual working with a client or patient must pay close attention to this fact.

 The following are the recommended setting guidelines for optimal utilization of the VibroGym: